hackclub/hackclub/workshops/gamelab/README.md

 img: "https://user-images.githubusercontent.com/27078897/153313648-ee21e62f-638d-41be-81a0-00c903b9ad12.png"
 ---

-Let's make a game in the Hack Club Game Lab!
+Let's make a game in the [Hack Club Game Lab](https://www.gamelab.hackclub.com)!

 ![IMAGE OF GAME LAB](https://user-images.githubusercontent.com/27078897/153313648-ee21e62f-638d-41be-81a0-00c903b9ad12.png)

 ## Walkthrough

-Start by initializing your engine.
+Start by creating a new project.
+It's the first button on the left in the button menu.

+Initialize your engine like so:

 ```js
 const e = createEngine(gameCanvas, 300, 300);